wellness-guides

 Natural period cramp remedies ranked by evidence - heat therapy, ginger, omega-3s, magnesium, TENS, and what to skip.
 Honest evidence assessment for each.

 Natural remedy claims for period cramps range from evidence backed to scientifically implausible.
-The distinction matters when you're in pain — investing time in something with no mechanism or trial evidence costs you options that do work.
-Here's an honest ranking.
-Tier 1: Strong Evidence Heat Therapy Evidence: One RCT comparing continuous low level heat (38–40°C applied to lower abdomen for 8 hours) to ibuprofen 400mg found heat equivalent to ibuprofen for pain relief in primary dysmenorrhea.
-A separate trial found combined heat + ibuprofen superior to either alone.
+The distinction matters when you are in pain.
+Investing time in something with no mechanism or trial evidence costs you options that do work.
+Here is an honest ranking.
+Tier 1: Strong Evidence Heat Therapy Evidence: One RCT comparing continuous low level heat (38 40 degrees C applied to lower abdomen for 8 hours) to ibuprofen 400mg found heat equivalent to ibuprofen for pain relief in primary dysmenorrhea.
+A separate trial found combined heat and ibuprofen superior to either alone.
 Mechanism: Vasodilation counteracts the prostaglandin driven vasoconstriction that causes ischemic uterine pain.
-Also relaxes smooth muscle directly.
-How to use it: Place heating pad or adhesive heat patch on lower abdomen, not lower back Temperature: warm to the touch but not hot (38–40°C) Duration: continuous application is significantly more effective than brief sessions Disposable adhesive heat patches (ThermaCare, store brands) maintain temperature for 8 hours Limitation: Doesn't address systemic prostaglandin effects — nausea, diarrhea, headaches from cramping require NSAIDs for best relief.
-Ginger Evidence: Thre
+It also relaxes smooth muscle directly.
+How to use it: Place heating pad or adhesive heat patch on lower abdomen, not lower back Temperature: warm to the touch but not hot (38 40 degrees C) Duration: continuous application is significantly more effective than brief sessions Disposable adhesive heat patches (ThermaCare, store brands) maintain temperature for 8 hours Limitation: Does not address systemic prostaglandin effects.
+Nausea, diarrhea, and headaches from cramping require NSAIDs for best rel